ganyuke/go-mine-stats/README.md

   * `default_world`: The default Minecraft world that the API should return if `world` is not specified in the query.
 You may leave this blank if you don't want this behavior.
 * `polling`:
   * `polling_speed`: How often (in minutes) the program should check player statistics files for changes.
 Recommend keeping this relatively high, as the database will store every change made to a statistic as a new row.
+  * `invert_blacklist`: Turn the blacklist into a whitelist.
-  * `blacklist`: A list of UUIDs whose statistics will not be scanned into the database. **Note:** This will NOT remove player data already scanned inside the database.
+  * `blacklist`: UUIDs whose statistics stop being scanned into the database. **Note:** This will NOT remove player data already scanned inside the database.
+    * `operators`: Stop logging stats from operators.
+    * `banned`: Stop logging stats from banned players.
+    * `list`: Arbitrary list of  blacklisted UUIDs

 ## Polling statistics from multiple servers
 Under `server_list`, you can add as many servers or worlds as you want by adding more JSON objects.